 12. Get Some Exercise at the Aquatic and Fitness Center

-The ocean might be a bit too chilly for swimming in during the winter — except for during the polar plunge, of course.
-But that doesn’t mean that a winter beach getaway can’t include some time in the water.
+The ocean might be a bit too chilly for swimming in during the winter — except during the polar plunge, of course.
+However, there are still plenty of other opportunities to get in the water without the sub-zero temperatures.

 The pool at the aquatic center is open daily, with scheduled times for free and lap swims.
 Although the center offers monthly and annual memberships, it also offers a day rate for families who are just visiting Ocean City.